devnall/notes/vocab.md

 * palmy - marked by prosperity; flourishing
 * daedal - (adj) skillful, artisitic; intricate; adorned with many things
 * deglutition - the act or process of swallowing
-* Panglossian - marked by the biew that all is for the best in this best of possible worlds; excessively optimistic
+* Panglossian - marked by the view that all is for the best in this best of possible worlds; excessively optimistic
 * hegira - a journey when undertaken to escape from a dangerous or undesirable situation; exodus
 * ramose - consisting of or having branches
 * zeitgeber - an environmental agent or event (e.g. the occurrence of light or dark) that provides the stimulus setting or resetting a biological clock of an organism